rkuo/NetworkOS/apache/apachecon2016/OSCON2016a.md

 fix black mac,

-==
-Unikernels and Docker:
+### Unikernels and Docker:
+Richard From Revolution
-From Revolution to Evolution
+to Evolution
-Richard

 Next Trillion CPUs -> Trillion Problems
 - inherit exist system issues
 - no profession magmt
 - connected to netwrok

-Must to intrinsically robust

-New Devices, old software
+Must to intrinsically robust, New Devices, old software

 ### get his slide study it